Logo

 Solution generation:

-This refers to finding creative solutions to existing problems using abstract reasoning.
+It refers to finding creative solutions to existing problems using abstract reasoning.

 Decision-making:

-This refers to solving problems using rational and logical thinking.
+It refers to solving problems using rational and logical thinking.
 It also involves the ability to think of 'out-of-the-box' solutions.

 To help organizations measure the abovementioned competencies, Mercer | Mettl offers reliable and scientifically validated tests designed by leading industry experts.
 Some of the tests provided by Mercer | Mettl are:

-Mercer | Mettl has an existing question bank of more than one million+ questions covering 3000 skills.
-Organizations also have the power to customize their question banks.
+Mercer | Mettl’s has an existing question bank of more than one million questions covering 3000+ skills.
+Alternatively, organizations can create their questions as well.

 Furthermore, the Mercer | Mettl proctoring tool ensures that the integrity of the assessments is maintained.
-Organizations can opt for ID-based authentication along with AI-based and human proctoring for anti-cheating controls.
+Organizations can opt for ID-based authentication along with AI-based and human proctors for anti-cheating controls.

 Conclusion